 3. Interviews that get the job done

-A lot of the good freelancing websites out there have rules against this practice but not everyone follows them.
-This can be hard to avoid especially if you are really eager to get that job.
+Many good freelancing websites out there have rules against this practice, but not everyone follows them.
+This can be hard to avoid, especially if you are really eager to get that job.
 If it happens, try and communicate your thoughts with the client.
 Otherwise, report it to the agency/website.

-The way I generally work is that I ask a set of interview questions to understand the freelancer’s mindset, communication ability, their understanding of the job requirements and a little about skills.
+I generally work because I ask a set of interview questions to understand the freelancer’s mindset, communication ability, understanding of the job requirements, and a little about skills.
 I’m really testing whether or not they have read the job description.
 I try and keep it very generic and not too excessive.
-If it is a long term position or a large project, I generally invite a few select candidates to attend a longer paid interview.
-This allows me to properly evaluate the freelancer using an intensive, real-world task, which usually lasts a few days; and they are not out of pocket.
+If it is a long-term position or a large project, I generally invite a few select candidates to attend a longer paid interview.
+This allows me to properly evaluate the freelancer using an intensive, real-world task, which usually lasts a few days and is not out of pocket.

 4. Freelance Sites that require membership fees

 Good freelance facilitating sites are generally funded by taking a percentage of the project or hourly rate.
 This pays all their bills and then some.
 So if a freelance website is asking you to pay for a membership, find somewhere else to go.

 Some legitimate agency-style websites (albeit small ones) sometimes employ this practice.
 They maintain regular clients and ‘pro’ clients.
 You only get access to the pro clients if you pay an extra fee.

 Remember, this is only providing access to the job adverts.
 There is no guarantee of getting that job.
 So it really is not worth the risk or the money.
 Not so much a SCAM, but it is deceptive and not really worth it.